BennyHallett/blog/posts/2015-05-06-elixir-command-line-app-with-anubis.markdown

 ### Persistence

 We've got ourselves a nice model for out Todo List but we're missing something:
-Persistence

-Let's save our list to a file, overwritting it if it already exists.
+_Persistence_

-It's worth talking about format at this point.
-We need to agree on a simple format to store our todo list as.
-Let's just use a simple text based file, with each item in the todo list on a new line.
+Before we get started, it's worth talking about the format of our file.
+We need to agree on a simple format to store our todo list as, and the simplest one I can think of is a text based file, with each item in the todo list on a new line.

-Again, we should start by writing a test.
+Once again, we should start by writing a test.
 Lets create a new test file, to contain our tests regarding persistence, and then add our first test.

     defmodule PersistenceTest do